Borrow Money to Fund a Land Purchase

 Know the Rules

 When you see vacant land, you might assume anything is possible.
-However, local laws and zoning requirements limit what you can do — even on your own private property.
+However, local laws and zoning requirements might limit what you can do — even on your own private property.
 HOA rules can be especially frustrating.
 Speak with local authorities, a real estate attorney, and neighbors (if possible) before you agree to buy.